2 finding aid(s) found containing the word(s) United States Strategic Bombing Survey.

 2. United States Strategic Bombing Survey : [reports]

-109 reports. -- Science, Technology, and Business Division, Library of Congress, Washington, D.C.
+109 items. -- Science Section, Researcher Engagement and General Collections Division, Library of Congress, Washington, D.C.

 Summary:

-During World War II, the United States undertook massive aerial attacks against cities and industrial areas in the European and Pacific Theaters to destroy German and Japanese military forces.
-To study the effects of the bombing, the United States Strategic Bombing Survey (USSBS) was organized in November 1944.
-The USSBS was assigned two tasks: establish a basis for evaluating the importance and potential of air power as an instrument of military strategy; and, to plan the future development of the armed forces.
-The survey was originally conducted in Europe [European War reports]; the Pacific survey [Pacific War reports] was added after the surrender of Japan on August 15, 1945 by the order of President Harry S. Truman.
+During World War II, the United States undertook massive aerial attacks against cities and industrial areas in the European Theater of Operations (ETO) to destroy German military forces.
+To study the effects of this strategic bombing in Europe, the United States Strategic Bombing Survey (USSBS) was organized in November 1944 by order of President Harry S. Truman.
+The USSBS was assigned two tasks: to establish a basis for evaluating the importance and potential of air power as an instrument of military strategy, and to plan the future development of the armed forces.
+Initially focused on Europe (European War reports), a Pacific survey (Pacific War reports) was added after the surrender of Japan on August 15, 1945.